 Szerző: Ügyvédi Iroda

 Many people are forced to live in sublets in their daily lives, so the insufficiently thought-out provisions of the lease agreement can raise problems, especially when it is terminated.
-In this article, the basic concepts that may arise in the event of termination or termination of a lease agreement will be described.
+In this article, the basic concepts that may arise in the event of termination of a lease agreement will be described.

 Both the tenant and the landlord are entitled to termination, which can be exercised in the context of ordinary or extraordinary termination.
 The question is, how can they be separated from each other?